rhobeck/trace_based_logging/README.md

 - `port`: Port to connect to the Ethereum archive node.
 - `protocol`: Protocol to transfer information.
 - `host`: IP address to connect to the Ethereum archive node.
-- `list_contracts_lx`: List of contract addresses that belong to the DApp.
+- `list_contracts`: List of contract addresses that belong to the DApp.
 - `list_predefined_non_dapp_contracts`: List of contract addresses that you do not wish to be included into the list of DApp contracts.
 - `min_block`: Minimum block number for the data query.
 - `max_block`: Maximum block number for the data query.